Kamikazee: Long Time Noisy and Romantico

 Kamikazee's 3rd Album "Long Time Noisy" took the band three years to put together as the band balanced out their tough schedules.
 The album was recorded at Tower of Doom Studios with producer Eric Perlas.
 "Unang Tikim," one of the album's singles, was used in the TV Ad of RC Cola in 2011.
 The album's writing style and music retained elements from their previous work, mainly in song structure and subject matter such as everyday life, drug use, and personal experiences.

 Kamikazee's fourth & recent album, "Romantico" was released after being in production for 3 years.
 The album contained the singles "Halik" & "Huling Sayaw" with RNB singer Kyla on guest vocals.
 "Romantico" was well-received, despite minor criticism from some fans regarding the change of musical style in the album.
+It contained a three-part trilogy, "Halik", "Tagpuan", and "Huling Sayaw" Before the main "Romantico" Cd release, they released a promotional cd.

 15th anniversary and indefinite hiatus

 The band announced on January 25, 2015, that they would disband at the end of the year to pursue individual interests, although clarified that it was not a break up but merely a hiatus on band activities.
 The band told fans that they would surely see the band again in the future.

 In August 2015 after a brief hiatus, the band performed a series of live performances dubbed as "Kamikazee XV" which marks their 15th anniversary in the OPM industry.
 Kamikazee held their last gig at the 12 Monkeys Music Hall & Pub in Makati as part of the "Kamikazee XV" concert series entitled Kamikazee Huling Sayaw (translated to Kamikazee The Last Dance) with Parokya ni Edgar's Chito Miranda as special guest.
 The band announced that they will formally enter into hiatus starting 2016.
 Their Huling Sayaw farewell concert was held at Smart Araneta Coliseum on December 10 which features other local bands and most notably singer Kyla.